The Number One HR Solution on Salesforce

 Ask for Feedback

 Obtaining candidates' feedback will not only assist you in improving your hiring process but will also help you create trust with the candidate and strengthen your corporate image.
+A large number of organizations conduct surveys or make use of applicant experience websites such as Glassdoor to gather and share their employees' opinions.

 In the same way that they are curious about what may have gone better, you should be curious as well.
 Ask people who have gone through your job interview process questions to find out what worked and what didn’t.
+Discuss with them what they found awkward or if there was anything you might have done better.

 When you ask for their ideas, you not only demonstrate to them that you value their knowledge and expertise, but you also have the opportunity to learn about diverse viewpoints on how you may enhance the interview process.